atillatan/blog/_articles/changing-the-responsible-dns-a-domain-name.md

 redirect_url: null
 ---

-# Changing the Responsible DNS for a Domain Name
+# Changing the Responsible DNS (Name Server) for a Domain Name

 **Purpose:** To change the responsible DNS record for a domain name purchased from any provider.